Adirondack Fishing

 Head into the backcountry and fish for trout or go boating on any number of deep lakes for smallmouth and largemouth bass, walleye, and perch.
 The Moose River Plains Wild Forest is home to numerous ponds, rivers, and lakes spread acres 50,000 acres of backcountry forests.
 Miles of marked hiking trails, mountain biking trails, and horseback riding areas make this remote destination perfect for a fishing trip to the heart of the Adirondacks.

-a woman fishes off of a kayak under a bridge.A man, woman, and child look out as they ride on boat.a woman holds up a line of 5 fish.a man fishes off shore.
+a woman fishes off of a kayak under a bridge.a woman holds up a line of 5 fish.a man fishes off shore.

 Your ideal fishing location